compressmodels/compressmodels.github.io/2025-06-20-problem-statement.md

 To achieve a result, there are two critical hypotheses.

 1. Some data is harder to classify than others.
-2. The decision to classify data as easy/hard is easier than that of the classification itself.
+2. The decision to classify *some* data as easy is easier than that of the classification itself.

 With these two hypotheses in place, we create the following algorithm to solve this problem:

-At inference time, decide whether the data point is easy or hard.
+At inference time, decide with $m_{decision}$ whether the data point is easy or hard.
 If it's easy, early exit and output a predicted class.
 If it's hard run the model as normal.

 Thus when we segment data by easy/hard status,